 I take this work very seriously and to fully invest myself into each client’s success I tend to work only with handful of people at one time.

 The majority of my clients work in and around the creative & digital economy, and thanks to a wealth of digital communication methods I work with people from across the globe as well as in my home location of New York City.

 On occasion I may work with clients in areas other than those mentioned above, but I prefer to specialize.

 However, even if your needs fall outside of the remit outlined above I encourage you to get in touch as I’m happy to recommend you some other people to connect with.

-It’s also important to note that coaching is not therapy or counseling, although it has links linked to both fields.
+It’s also important to note that coaching is not therapy or counselling, although it has links linked to both fields.

 I’ve been doing this work for almost as long as I can remember, starting with coaching my brother’s football (soccer) team when I was 13.

 It’s followed me throughout my career: the greatest pride I took from being a company founder was being able to provide a platform for a group of talented people to build their creative careers.
 I still love being able to cheer them on from the sidelines today.